FernandoToigo/red-spree-rmk/README.md

 This project solves this by having all the code laid out in plain code, in one place, and in sequence.
 Taking a look at the Update function from the Main class, for example, we can easily understand all the operations that the game does every frame.
 All of this without losing the things that the engine provides such as rendering, particles, editor, physics, and build system.

-The only downside to this approach is that it becomes harder to understand asynchronous operations because we are dealing with things frame by frame.
+One downside to this approach is that it becomes harder to understand asynchronous operations because we are dealing with things frame by frame.
 As such, I would advise using other types of architectures for parts that are not performance dependant, such as complex UIs, communication with the Backend, or integration with other services.
 For those, I would prefer a more functional approach using reactive extensions (commonly accomplished using the UniRx library).

+Another downside is that there is little forced design from the code structure that could help guide developers to maintain the architecture.
+This means that, despite having more freedom, we have more responsibility to follow the informal principles when adding new code to the project.
+This can be remediated though by a higher rate of review towards code added from beginner developers.